Treating hand eczema

 Topical therapy

-To treat inflammation, topical corticosteroids are commonly used.
-Use only as needed — that is, when your eczema is actively flaring.
-Prolonged use can cause side effects such as thinning of the skin.
+Topical corticosteroids are commonly used.
+These should be used only as needed — that is, when your eczema is actively flaring.
+Prolonged use of topical corticosteroids can cause side effects such as thinning of the skin.
+If your response is unexpectedly slow, although it is rare, discuss the possibility of corticosteroid allergy with your doctor.

 Phototherapy